nekevss/nekevss/README.md

 #### Boa

 Boa's an experimental JavaScript engine being written in Rust.
 I think it's really cool and super fun to work on.
-Feel free to check it out [here](https://github.com/boa-dev/boa)
+Feel free to check it out [here](https://github.com/boa-dev/boa).

 #### Product Content Desktop App

-This project is a tool I developed and maintained for work.
+This project is a tool I develop and maintain for work.
 It's essentially a staging area/mini CMS for Staples operations team that was designed to streamline our content process.
 As of 2024-04-19, it's been generally adopted by the ops team and strategy, and has been used to quality assure and process content on nearly all products published to any BU for the past